-- Notify the Dean of Students office: studentservices@carolinau.edu, 336-714-7974 - An online report through the website - Contact the Public Safety for criminal conduct
+- Notify the Dean of Students office: campuslife@carolinau.edu, 336-714-7974 - An online report through the website - Contact the Public Safety for criminal conduct

-The Associate Dean of Students for Campus Life will consider the information provided.
+The Dean of Students will consider the information provided.
 Based on that information or any other information he/she believes is necessary at the pre-charge stage, determine whether a Student Code of Conduct proceeding should be initiated.